iamericanartist/code-shoulder/resources.md

 - [Nashville Software School has a great video playlist](https://www.youtube.com/playlist?list=PLX0ucpUE_qIOUsxGNEPpP9yonb4zerVIC) on Youtube that I always found rather helpful.
 - John Crockford's [On JavaScript](https://www.youtube.com/playlist?list=PL7664379246A246CB) series is on Youtube and is a THOROUGH walkthrough of the history of JavaScript.
 Miiight be a little advanced for newbies but the first 3 are great for those that are curious...
 - Philip Robert's talk: [What the heck is the event loop anyway?](https://www.youtube.com/watch?v=8aGhZQkoFbQ&index=6&list=PLyZreCPOwYNna5TZmIBlSoIpY2lNrF0oA) is enjoyable and a great way to visually learn what's happening in your programs.
+- [ES6 Features](http://es6-features.org) is a great resource to see ECMAScript 6 differences from ECMAScript 5 and has nice code snippets to illustrate.

 ***
 ### Blogs and Such